neeiilgarciaa/machLearning/cardio/readme.md

 After feeding the model with the data and keeping only the necessary data, there were several things that greatly influenced one's general health.
 The model achieved 95% accuracy in the 80-20 ratio for training and testing, respectfully.
 The ratio is kept at a level as the data that was used is quality grade.

+The model also had a recall value of 1, which tells how the model can be perfect for detecting a person's general health correctly.